 - considering the use of floor markings and signage for common areas such as toilets, lockers, etc. and other areas where queues typically form.

 The guidance acknowledges that it may be unsafe for people to comply with social distancing guidelines in an emergency situation such as an accident or a fire and states that safety should be the priority during such incidents.
 It does, however, emphasise that people involved in assisting others should pay special attention to hygiene measures afterwards, including washing their hands.
 The guidance recommends that employers review their incident and emergency procedures to ensure they reflect social distancing principles as much as possible, but flags that any changes to such practices may present new or altered security risks that may need to be mitigated.

 Customers, visitors and contractors

 In order to ensure visitors understand what they need to do to stay safe on your site, the guidance on working safely in factories, plants and warehouses advises that you provide clear guidance on social distancing and hygiene to visitors – both via phone or email before they arrive, and via signage on arrival.
 It also recommends establishing host responsibilities relating to Covid-19 and providing training to staff who act as hosts for visitors.

-Cleaning in the workplaceIf your workplace has been closed, you will need to assess all parts of the site and take certain steps before you can reopen.
+Cleaning and ventilation in the workplaceIf your workplace has been closed, you will need to assess all parts of the site and take certain steps before you can reopen.
 These include checking whether you need to adjust your ventilation system to ensure it doesn’t automatically reduce ventilation if your occupancy levels are lower than normal.
 Although most air conditioning systems do not need adjustment, you may need to seek advice from an engineer, particularly if your system serves multiple buildings.

 - using signage and posters to remind employees to wash their hands regularly and thoroughly, avoid touching their face, etc;